codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 {% endraw %}
 {% endhighlight %}

-This pipeline
+This pipeline:

 1. Checks out source code from any connected trigger
-1. Creates a Docker image (assumes a multi-stage Dockerfile)
+1. Creates a Docker image (assumes a multistage Dockerfile)
 1. Deploys the image to a Kubernetes cluster

-Now, if you add another microservice to the application you can simply add a new trigger making the addition as easy as possible:
+Now, if you add another microservice to the application, you can simply add a new trigger making the addition as easy as possible:

 {% include image.html
 lightbox="true"